-- As required in the EM&A Manual, prior to the commencement of all construction works, a 3.3.7 baseline survey of natural corals were conducted in December 2005.
+- 3.3.7 As required in the EM&A Manual, prior to the commencement of all construction works, a baseline survey of natural corals were conducted in December 2005.
 At each of the Site C, Site B2, Site D2 and a Control Site near the AFCD's Coral Buoy at Sharp Island (Figure 3.4), 20 natural coral colonies in good conditions (i.e. generally intact and no sign of bleaching) and significant sizes (preferably over 20 cm in diameter) were selected and tagged.
 Each of the tagged coral colonies was identified to species level and their conditions, in terms of percentages of survival, sedimentation and bleaching, were recorded.
 Each coral was attached with a plastic label with assigned number and then photographed.
 The species and the size of each tagged corals were also recorded.
 The species of corals to have been tagged included the following 15 species: Cyphastrea serailia, Favia speciosa, Favites abdita, Favites pentagona, Goniastrea aspera, Goniopora columna, Hydnophora exesa, Leptastrea pruinosa, Lithophyllon undulatum, Pavona decussate, Platygyra acuta, Platygyra carnosus, Plesiastrea versipora, Psammocora superficialis, and Turbinaria peltata.
 All tagged corals were in good conditions during the baseline survey, without significant sign of bleaching or being covered by sediments, and therefore were all recommended as the monitored coral colonies (all 80 tagged corals, 20 from each site).
 The seagrass beds in Site D3 were also surveyed for their extent, coverage percentage and health conditions during the baseline survey.
 The results of the baseline survey has presented in the Baseline Monitoring Report.
 The original 20 tagged corals at Site B2 were re-organised in April 2006, with B-11 to B-20 retained, but 40 new tagged corals (B-21 to B-60) were established.
 The number of tagged corals at Site B2 was therefore increased from 20 nos. to 50 nos.
-The baseline conditions of these newly tagged corals (40 nos.) were presented in the monthly monitoring report of April 2006. - 3.3.8 As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring survey were Site B2 and Site C (impact sites on the eastern Kau Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required in this survey.
-The coral transplantation, which should be conducted prior to the commencement of dredging works, had not been performed.
-The monitoring on transplanted corals on the bedrock at Site D2 (see Figure 3.5) therefore was not needed in this survey.
+The baseline conditions of these newly tagged corals (40 nos.) were presented in the monthly monitoring report of April 2006. - 3.3.8 The reporting month (January 2007) was the Month thirteen of the construction programme.
+As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring survey were Site B2 and Site C (impact sites on the eastern Kau Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required in this survey.
+The coral transplantation, which should be conducted prior to the commencement of dredging works according to the EM&A manual, were conducted in November 2006 due to the possible commissioning of the desalination plant in the coming dry season 2007 to supply water for turf establishment for the third golf course.
+The first quarterly monitoring on transplanted corals on the bedrock at Site D2 (see Figure 3.5) was performed in December 2006.
+89 natural corals were transplanted and each was assigned with a number.
+These corals would be monitored quarterly for a year after transplantation.